 Telegra.ph is the last one on my list.
 Like the others, you can write and publish without giving any details.

-Even when you are publishing anonymously or under a pen name, you need to promote your writing.
+Even when you are publishing anonymously or under a pen name, you may want to promote your writing.

 If you are self-publishing, marketing and promotion are vital elements in selling books.